epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 Should I get dual degree in Computer Science and Math just to get along with these People ?

+Allright.
+I respect the writer.
+I just need a little patient.
+After locking myself all alone in my office in saturday night, reading his explanation.
+It make sense.
+In fact his guide explaining in a gentle way.
+I found many important properties, not covered by other blog.

 -- -- --

 ### Monadic Action